scentmate/pairing-interview-frontend/README.md

-# Dev Session Boilerplate
+# pairing-interview-frontend

-## Hello there fellow dev!
+Hello there fellow dev!

 For the day of our meeting we'll be having a 90 minute pair programming session where we'll be building a very simple app.
 You'll be presented with the full details during our meeting and we'll be walking through it together.